Vikramkumarcoder/Aili/README.md

 ## The AI Desktop Assistant

 - Try to give orders like play music, play favorite music, play a song, open youtube, open google, something according to wikipedia, open stackoverflow etc.
->Note:  You have to edit path of files like for music, your music should be in "D:\\Music" directory and for favorite music "as given in my code for proper work.
+>Note:  For playing music keep your music files in this directory "D:\\Music" directory and for playing your favorite music keep music file in this directory "D:\\favorite_music".